'Plenty Of Cards To Play': Chinese Media Suggest Cutting Rare Earth Exports To U.S.

 The threat from Chinese media comes after the Trump administration raised tariffs on Chinese imports and moved to blacklist Chinese telecommunications company Huawei from buying American technology.
 (It later issued the company a temporary general license.)

-The People's Daily said that the United States was trying to contain China's technological advancements but that it had overlooked how intertwined the international supply chain had become.
+The People's Daily said that the U.S. is trying to contain China's technological advancements but that it has overlooked how intertwined the international supply chain has become.
 "China has plenty of cards to play," it stated.

 For years, China has led mining efforts of rare earth minerals, becoming the world's largest producer because of its loose environmental restrictions and low processing costs.